What is the difference between assisted living and a nursing home?

 Nursing homes or skilled nursing communities are better suited to those who need more care than an assisted living community can provide — especially if they have medical needs that require round-the-clock monitoring by licensed medical professionals or intensive physical, occupational or speech therapy.

-Choosing an assisted living community or a nursing home for someone you love is an important responsibility, and we are here to help.
-Freedom Village provides unmatched, personalized assisted living and skilled nursing, including short-term rehabilitation, at our community in Holland, MI.
-To learn more, simply call us at 616-200-7271.
+Freedom Village provides unmatched, personalized assisted living, memory care and skilled nursing, including short-term rehabilitation, at our community in Holland, MI.
+To learn more, simply use our Community Assistant chat feature, contact us here or call us at 616-200-7271.